arthur-e/swc-workshop/sql-intro-ecology/DC-Databases-and-SQL.md

 **This is analogous to what we saw with the Unix shell.**
 Here, the database manager reads the user's command, retrieves and manipulates data from the database according to what the user asked for, and returns it for display.

+**Why would we use a relational database?**

+* It separates our data from our analysis.
+Recall how this builds on best practices: treating the data as read-only; treating our results as disposable and generating them from scripts.
+This way, there is no risk of accidentally changing data when analyzing it.
+* Databases are fast for large amounts of data; much faster than many programming environments including R.
+* We improve the quality control of data entry through the use of data type checking and constraints.
+Everyone who reads from the database gets the same information.
+When the database is updated, everyone has access to those updates immediately.
+* Furthermore, the concepts of relational database queries are core to understanding more advanced features in R and high-performance computing environments for working with big datasets.

 ## The Data

 The data we will be using is a time-series for a small mammal community in southern Arizona.